 Knead the dough for 2-3 minutes until it becomes smooth.

 Cover with a damp kitchen cloth and set aside on the counter for 20 minutes.
-This step will let the gluten relax and make the dough soft and pliable.
+This step will relax the gluten and make the dough soft and pliable.

 Keep the balls covered with cloth to prevent them from drying.